-Linda Floyd grew up in Victoria, B.C. and currently lives on Mercer Island where she has raised her three children.
+Linda Floyd grew up in Victoria, B.C. and currently lives in Seattle.
 She graduated with a BA from York University in Toronto and traveled the world extensively in her 20s before settling in Dubai where she worked as a television and radio announcer for Dubai television and an associate producer for Star TV.
 When she returned to Canada she worked for the Immigrant Services Society in Vancouver and continued work with immigrant and refugee populations when she moved to Seattle in 1998.
-While living with her family in India from 2007 – 2009, Linda volunteered with organizations working to improve the lives of destitute women and girls.
-When she returned to the U.S. in 2009 she co-founded the Kiran Anjali Project, a nonprofit dedicated to supporting projects in India that provide high quality education and support for disadvantaged girls and young women.
-Linda has served on various boards including the Stanley Ann Dunham Scholarship Fund which honors President Obama’s mother, a graduate of Mercer Island High School, by providing scholarships to young women graduating from Mercer Island High School and Rainier Beach High School.
+While living with her family in India from 2007 – 2009, Linda volunteered with organizations working to improve the lives of women and girls in underserved communities.
+When she returned to the U.S. in 2009 she co-founded the Kiran Anjali Project, a nonprofit dedicated to supporting projects in India that provide high quality education and support for girls and young women furthest from economic justice.
+Linda has served on various boards including the Stanley Ann Dunham Scholarship Fund which honors President Obama’s mother, a graduate of Mercer Island High School, by providing scholarships to young women graduating from Chief Sealth International High School, Mercer Island High School, and Rainier Beach High School.